VenithNET/Dragon-Linux/content/blog/2023/03/20-road-to-vulkan.md

 ## Conclusions

-So what does this all mean for users of the Asahi Linux reference distro today?
+So what does this all mean for users of the Dragon Linux reference distro today?
 It means... things are way faster!

 Since the Mesa driver no longer serializes GPU and CPU work, performance has improved a ton.
 Now we can run Xonotic at over 800 FPS, which is faster than macOS on the same hardware (M2 MacBook Air) at around 600\*!
 This proves that open source reverse engineered GPU drivers really have the power to beat Apple's drivers in real-world scenarios!